sandialabs/wiretap/README.md

 * `--endpoint` tells the Server how to connect to the Client's Relay interface (the E2EE interfaces already know how to talk to each other if the Relay interfaces are working)
 * `--port` sets the listening port of the Client's Relay interface.
 It's set to the same port specified in the `--endpoint` socket argument by default.
 Note that the E2EE listening port (51821) does not need to be accessible to the Server
 * `--routes` is the equivalent of WireGuard's AllowedIPs setting.
 This tells the Client to route traffic that matches these IP ranges through Wiretap.
-The default is 0.0.0.0/0, which will route all IPv4 traffic.

-> **Note**
-> The default route of 0.0.0.0/0 will likely cause problems if the wiretap server is on the other side of an existing VPN connection.
-It may also cause other strange networking issues in other situations that are hard to predict.
-To be safe always specify a specific set of routes.

 Following the example in the diagram:
 ```bash